Xememah/ps-screenshot-management/README.md

 This script in combination with Windows' *Task Scheduler* allows for creating sessions for screenshot sharing by archiving no longer needed files.

 # How the script works
-Insted of running in the background and actively monitoring the directory all the time, the `task.ps1` script is run only once when a new session needs to be initialized.
+Instead of running in the background and actively monitoring the directory all the time, the `task.ps1` script is run only once when a new session needs to be initialized.

 Once the `task.ps1` is run, it takes every image in `$workingDirectory`, saves the images' `LastWriteTime` and archives it under `$archiveDirectory` within a subfolder of a current year.
-The file is renamed to a numerical index and the file extension is standarized to avoid conflicts.
+The file is renamed to a numerical index and the file extension is standardized to avoid conflicts.

 ### Example
 ![Working directory](screenshots/1-working.png)